Dowell-Lab/srworkshop/day03/worksheets/day3_worksheet.md

     <the rest of your script: a command to copy the file>
     ```
-    - **Note:** If you're paying close attention, you may notice that this fastq filepath is problematic, but that's intentional, so follow these instructions for now.

 5. Submit your slurm script using the `sbatch` command (`sbatch <scriptname>`) and check the queue with `squeue`.
     - You likely won't see your user ID in the queue, since this script will take less than a second to run, but it is always a good habit to check the queue after submitting a script.